NeocortexCodeLovers/neo-pager/README.md

 # neo-pager
 jQuery based plugin that can be use for creating web-sections (pages) and possibility to scroll or jump through pages

-Plugin that enable you to create web page sections and it will auto create dots (if set in options) for navigation, it support scroll animations and so one...
+Plugin that enable you to create web page sections and it will auto create dots (if set in options) for navigation.
+- It support scroll animations.
+- You can use custom buttons, menu buttons or any type of page notification, to achive that you can use supported pager plugin methods.
 - You can disable the dots and use your custom navigation.
+- Pages can be with any height
+- You can control the scroll up or down offset
+- It will auto connect dots with pages and vise-versa
+- It is fully responsive
-- For more about the plugin construction see the HINT points!
+For more about the plugin construction see the explanation parts below.

-##HINT 1:
+##How to define html structure

-To show hint on dot you need to add the attribute: data-hint-text
+- To show hint on dot you need to add attribute: data-hint-text

-- example html structure:
+- To show text by dots you need to add attribute: data-dot-text

 ```
 <div id="pager-holder">
 <div class="block1 height-block page" data-hint-text="Some help text"></div>
-<div class="block2 height-block page"></div>
+<div class="block2 height-block page" data-dot-text="Page 2"></div>
 <div class="block3 height-block page"></div>
 <div class="block4 height-block page"></div>
 <div class="block5 height-block page"></div>